This is a reader-supported site. When you buy through links on this site, I may earn an affiliate commission. Thanks for your support! 🙂

 This little bunny was a delight to make.
 It took almost no time and I got to play around with a new (to me) product — DAS Modeling Clay.
+If you don’t have any of that product, you could use paper mache strips and paste, or my air dry clay recipe instead.

 How to Make a Folk Art Bunny with DAS Air Dry Clay